arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### Phone number (Enterprise)

-This masking replaces a phone number with a random one.
+This masking type replaces a phone number with a random one.
 If the attribute value is not a string it is replaced by the string `"+1234567890"`.

 ```json